farscapian/lnplay.live/README.md

 |C|32|OPTIONAL|
 |D|64|OPTIONAL|

-`INFO: For the MVP, the backend CALCULATEs the expiration date of deployed environment based on the AMOUNT_PAID.
-Invoice associated with a particular BOLT12 Product SKU determines the CLN_COUNT (and thus determines VM sizing).
+For the MVP, the backend will CALCULATE the expiration date of deployed environment based on the AMOUNT_PAID.
+Invoices associated with a particular BOLT12 Product SKU determines the CLN_COUNT (and thus VM sizing).
 Product SKUs are represented by BOLT12 offers.
-These BOLT12 offers get embedded into the front-end and are used to fetch BOLT11 invoices from the backend CLN node.`
+These BOLT12 offers get embedded into the front-end and are used to fetch BOLT11 invoices from the backend CLN node.
 # lnplay-backend [RESPONSIBILITY: farscapian, WHO_ELSE]

 The backend consists of the following efforts: